Common Areas of Mold Growth

 The Ventilation System

 Another place you may find mold is around your ventilation system.
-On hot days, your vents fill with cool air and moisture condenses there.
+On hot days, your vents fill with cool air and moisture condenses there, wich is why it is important to get perioidc AC maintenance.
 Many ventilation systems also pull air from outside the home, introducing mold spores into the ducts.
 Your vents can introduce mold into other areas of your home which may not have previously been infected.

 Discovering mold in your home can often lead to feelings of guilt or shame.
 It’s important to remember that there is no one to blame for mold growth!
 Poor cleaning does not cause mold, however regular and thorough cleaning means you are likely to discover the presence of mold more quickly.
 We’ve been in the business of mold remediation for over 15 years, so we’ve seen it all.
 We’re dedicated to helping you understand the risks and hazards you’ll face as a result of mold, as well as the process of mold remediation.
 To learn more about mold, or to speak with an emergency response team, reach out today!